stowball/Suzi/README.md

 	* `$name`: The prefix to use for `.grid_container` and `.grid_item` classes.
 For instance, `$name: small` produces `.small_grid_container` and `.small_grid_item`
 	* `$gutter`: The new gutter value for the relevant `margin` and `padding` properties for these grid override classes
+	* `$gutter` can also be a list to allow different horizontal and vertical gutters.
+The 1st parameter is horizontal, and the 2nd vertical, eg: `(30px, 10px)` for 30px horizontal and 10px vertical

 * `hover($pseudo: false)`